vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/limit.md

 !!! compatibility "Legacy version compatibility"

-    In Nebula Graph 2.6.0, `GO` statements support the new `LIMIT` syntax.
+    In NebulaGraph 2.6.0, `GO` statements support the new `LIMIT` syntax.
 Some operators related to `LIMIT` support computing pushdown.

 ## LIMIT in native nGQL statements